rhllh/rhllh-website/content/authors/admin/_index.md

 title: rhllh
 ---

-I am an incoming Masters student in Statistics in Singapore.
-This personal website will primarily be a blog; a space to record my thoughts in the next few years as I embark on a new journey academically, and career-wise.
+This is a space to record my thoughts as I begin my Masters in Statistics.